camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/eks-helm.md

 :::warning

 Publicly exposing the Zeebe Gateway without authorization enabled can lead to severe security risks.
-Consider disabling the ingress for the Zeebe Gateway by setting the `zeebeGateway.ingress.enabled` to `false`.
+Consider disabling the ingress for the Zeebe Gateway by setting the `zeebeGateway.ingress.grpc.enabled` and `zeebeGateway.ingress.rest.enabled` to `false`.

 By default, authorization is enabled to ensure secure access to Zeebe.
 Typically, only internal components need direct access, making it unnecessary to expose Zeebe externally.